Fajita Stuffed Chicken

 - 1 red pepper very thinly sliced

-- 2 tablespoon fajita seasoning
+- 2 tbsp fajita seasoning

 - 4 slices of cheddar cheese optional